 In the 1920s, multi-family homes were built in the area in response to housing demand, replacing worn older houses.
 Studios and small apartments are widely available.

 Ever since the early days of the neighborhood, Merriam Park has attracted professional families.
 It's still just as convenient for both downtowns, now the railroad has been replaced by I-94.

 Students at nearby colleges - Macalester College, the University of St. Thomas, and the College of St. Catherine - occupy apartments, studios, and duplexes.

-Merriam Park's Parks, Recreation and Golf Courses
+Parks, Recreation, and Golf Courses

 The Town and Country Club, on the banks of the Mississippi, was developed in the days of John Merriam and is a private golf club.

-Merriam Park is adjacent to a particularly pretty part of the Mississippi river.
+Merriam Park is adjacent to a particularly pretty part of the Mississippi River.
 Bike and walking trails along the river bank are popular for walking, running and cycling.
 Strolling along Summit Avenue is another pleasant walk on a summer evening.